The Chickens and the Bulls: Ringleaders

-There were three main ringleaders financing and overseeing operations across the country:

-John Pyne, a Chicago police department member who learned about blackmail from those he arrested.
+There were three main ringleaders financing and overseeing operations across the country: John Pyne, a Chicago police department member who learned about blackmail from those he arrested.
 Sherman Chadwick Kaminsky and Elwood Lee Hammock were the final ringleaders and primary extortionists, responsible for the legwork and day-to-day operations.

 In his 50s at the time of the extortion ring, John J. Pyne worked for the Chicago Police Department as a member of their Confidential Squad, responsible for dealing with cases of blackmail and other racketeering.
 In the mid-1960s, Pyne was on sick leave on and off over a period of 2–3 years.
 During this time he was responsible for furnishing the extortionists with fake police badges, warrants, travel money, and attorneys among other things.
 Additionally he was responsible for finding potential high-profile targets.
 In short, He was the primary overseer of the operation and masterminded the extortion ring.

 Sherman Chadwick Kaminsky and Elwood Lee Hammock were Pyne's chief extortionists.
 Once caught, they revealed the full scope of the operation and helped the FBI take down Pyne.
 In an interview, Paul Brana, an FBI agent who worked on the case, spoke about the arrests.
 "Once that Kaminsky was arrested by me the second time, he became extensively cooperative.
 He was telling me about all of the extortions that he had committed in the United States."
 This led to Pyne receiving multiple prison sentences totaling ten years.

+Edward Francis "Skull" Murphy was investigated for his involvement with the operation with speculation that he was a high-level member.
+He was indicted and charged with extortion, but never prosecuted.